Picovoice/rhino/binding/python/README.md

 ## Usage

-Create an instance of the engine
+Create an instance of the engine:

 ```python
 import pvrhino